 Beaufort Scale for kayakers

-This is the international measure of wind at sea.
-At sea, distances and speeds are usually measured by the nautical mile.
+The Beaufort Scale is is the international measure of wind at sea, where distances and speeds are usually measured by the nautical mile.
 One nautical mile per hour is called a knot.
 One knot is 1.85 kilometres per hour or 1.15 land miles per hour.

 ![]() |